 Kevin Tunison, Data Protection Officer, Egress Software Technologies

 As a DPO or member of a security team, you’ll have to deal with various departments making requests to bring in new suppliers.
-Depending on the size of an organization, it’s sometimes the case that this happens ‘under the radar’ and you find out after the fact.
+Depending on the size of an organisation, it’s sometimes the case that this happens ‘under the radar’ and you find out after the fact.

-That’s why the first part of this series focused on internal communications and understanding who is likely to be engaging with suppliers.
+That’s why the first part of this series focussed on internal communications and understanding who is likely to be engaging with suppliers.
 If you haven’t read part 1 in this series, you might want to check it out here.

 Finding risk in your supply chain

 Let’s picture a fictitious scenario of how risk can present itself in the supply chain, and what you can do to better manage it.

 A member of a marketing team requests purchasing a new lead generation tool.
 Her manager is quite excited at the prospect of being able to grow the customer base and has had a number of discussions with their business development representative.
 What next?

 After reviewing the company’s website, you find that the size of the organisation is much smaller than what their branding suggests.
 Further, there is little information explaining how they have derived their wonderful source of sales leads.
 There are two main risks present in this scenario: